theoutfield/sc_sncn_motorcontrol/examples/app_demo_offset_commutation_tuning/doc/index.rst

 #. :ref:`Set up your XMOS development tools <getting_started_xmos_dev_tools>`.
 #.
 Download and :ref:`import in your workspace <getting_started_importing_library>` the SOMANET Motor Control Library and its dependencies.
 #.
 Edit **user_config.h** in **config_motor** to set the motor parameters.
-The importants parameters are the number of poles pairs, the winding type, the commutation sensor and the commutation offsets.
+The importants parameters are the number of poles pairs, the winding type, the motor polarity, the commutation sensor and the commutation offsets.
 For the first start leave the offsets to their default values.
+The motor polarity depends on the wiring of the phases and the position sensor polarity.

    .. code-block:: C

                 #define POLE_PAIRS                11
                 #define BLDC_WINDING_TYPE         STAR_WINDING
+                #define POLARITY                  NORMAL_POLARITY
                 #define MOTOR_COMMUTATION_SENSOR  AMS_SENSOR
                 #define COMMUTATION_OFFSET_CLK    0
                 #define COMMUTATION_OFFSET_CCLK   2048

 #.
 Set parameters for your position sensor.
 The most important parameters are the sensor offset and polarity.
-For the first start leave the default values:
+For the first start leave the default offset value.
+The sensor polarity will define the physical direction of your motor.
+You can use the test app of the position sensor to test which physical direction corresponds to a positive velocity.

    - For AMS sensor edit **ams_service.h** in **module_ams_rotary_sensor**: